 Start by creating an event on Vimeo by clicking New Video > Create live event.

 If you opted to create a recurring event, click Manage Production > Stream via RTMP.

 Click Next on the Live Settings page, then select the Connect (RTMP) tab, regardless if you are using Studio or a third-party RTMP encoder.

 How to configure RTMP

-Under Connect (RTMP), find the RTMP URL and Stream Key.
-You can input this into any RTMP encoder as you normally would into your primary encoder.
+On the RTMP setup page, you can find the RTMPS URL and Stream Key.
+You can input this into any encoder as you normally would into your primary encoder.